Avicenna: Medieval and Renaissance Europe

 Along with Rhazes, Abulcasis, Ibn al-Nafis and al-Ibadi, Avicenna is considered an important compiler of early Muslim medicine.
 He is remembered in the Western history of medicine as a major historical figure who made important contributions to medicine and the European Renaissance.
 His medical texts were unusual in that where controversy existed between Galen and Aristotle's views on medical matters (such as anatomy), he preferred to side with Aristotle, where necessary updating Aristotle's position to take into account post-Aristotelian advances in anatomical knowledge.
 Aristotle's dominant intellectual influence among medieval European scholars meant that Avicenna's linking of Galen's medical writings with Aristotle's philosophical writings in the Canon of Medicine (along with its comprehensive and logical organisation of knowledge) significantly increased Avicenna's importance in medieval Europe in comparison to other Islamic writers on medicine.
 His influence following translation of the Canon was such that from the early fourteenth to the mid-sixteenth centuries he was ranked with Hippocrates and Galen as one of the acknowledged authorities, princeps medicorum ("prince of physicians").

+Avicenna is also less known for his advanced work on cardiology.
+In this field, he was responsible for many innovative firsts.
+He developed and corrected prior information about pulse correction from Galen and Chinese physicians, being regarded as the "pioneer of pulsology" as a result.
+Avicenna was also the first person to describe, with accuracy, "a symptom of vasovagal syncope known as carotid sinus hypersensitivity in his third book of The Canon."
+On this topic, he also discovered the association between inner feelings and one's pulse rate, describing it as the "love-sickness phenomenon."

+Other miscellenaeous but original contributions of Avicenna include the recognition of the contagious nature of tuberculosis, spread of disease via water and soil, and the broader interaction between psychology and physical health.
+He described various pharmacological methods, while also writing a book describing 760 different drugs which became the most authentic work on the subject for that era.
+He also wrote a book on cardiac drugs, titled al-adwiyat al-Qalbia.